mosharafMS/GC-iaas-webapp/compliance/fedramp/ac-controls.md

 # Azure Blueprint Automation: Web Applications for FedRAMP

-> **Note:** These controls are defined by NIST and the U.S. Department of Commerce as part of the NIST Special Publication 800-53 Revision 4.
+> **Note:** These controls are defined by NIST as part of the NIST Special Publication 800-53 Revision 4.
 Please refer to NIST 800-53 Rev. 4 for information on testing procedures and guidance for each control.